| Content | Chemistry experiments - video | Physics experiments - video | Home Page - Chemistry and Chemists |

 I faced a dilemma: should I immediately carry out the reaction between barium nitrate and the calcium sulfate solution I had prepared the day before, or should I first verify the authenticity of the barium nitrate?
 I had never observed this reaction before - neither directly nor in any video - so it was important to confirm that the reagent was genuine.
 For example, I could prepare a copper sulfate solution and add a drop of the barium nitrate solution to it.
 If the reagent was authentic, barium cations would instantly precipitate with sulfate anions.

 Реакция насыщенного раствора сульфата кальция с нитратом бария - Часть 2 After some thought, I decided to keep the procedure simple and perform the reaction right away.
 If it failed, I could always prepare a fresh saturated calcium sulfate solution and then ask a colleague for barium chloride or a new sample of barium nitrate.
 I poured about 200 ml of the saturated calcium sulfate solution into a beaker and added 1 ml of the barium nitrate solution.
 The latter sank to the bottom, and the lower portion of the liquid immediately turned white and turbid.
-I stirred the mixture, and the entire beaker soon looked like milk - a suspension of barium sulfate had formed, and it proved to be relatively stable.
+I stirred the mixture, and the entire solution in the beaker soon looked like milk - a suspension of barium sulfate had formed, and it proved to be relatively stable.
 When a laser beam (a pointer) passed through the suspension, a clear Tyndall cone was observed.
 Thus, upon the addition of barium nitrate, the saturated calcium sulfate solution instantly produced a barium sulfate suspension. |

 Reaction of Saturated Solution of Calcium Sulfate with Barium Nitrate |